 All electronically filed documents shall be formatted in accordance with the applicable rules governing formatting of paper documents,

-including Rule 30, Rule 35, Rules of Criminal Procedure; Rule 2.17, Rules of Family Law Procedure; Rule 2.17, Superior Court of Maricopa County Local Rules;
+including Rule 35, Rules of Criminal Procedure; Rule 30, Rules of Family Law Procedure; Rule 2.15, Superior Court of Maricopa County Local Rules;

-and Rule 10(d), Rules of Civil Procedure, and in conformance with such other formats as the Court may require from time to time provided these formats do not
+Rule 5.2, Rules of Civil Procedure; and Rule 1(D), Rules of Procedure for the Juvenile Court; and in conformance with such other formats as the Court may require from time to time provided these formats do not

 cause participants to invest significant resources in making changes.
 The Clerk of Court will not reject documents that do not comply with formats not required